Functions

 confirm¶

-Get a boolean confirmation from the user.
+Gets a boolean confirmation from the user (y/n prompt).

 print("Confirmed!")